 - tasks the prosthetic limb will be expected to perform

-If it's thought that you would find it difficult to withstand the strain of using a prosthetic limb, a purely cosmetic limb may be recommended.
-This is a limb that looks like a real limb, but can't be used.
+If it's thought that you would find it difficult to withstand the strain of using a prosthetic limb, a cosmetic limb may be recommended.
+This is a limb that looks like a real limb, but it cannot be used like a prosthetic limb.

-It's possible to have a prosthetic limb that's both physically realistic and functional, but there may have to be an element of compromise between the two.
+It's possible to have a prosthetic limb that's both physically realistic and functional, but there may have to be an element of compromise between the different types.

 Preparing to have a prosthetic limb fitted

-If a prosthetic limb is suitable for you, you'll begin a programme of activities while still in hospital to prepare for the prosthetic.
+If a prosthetic limb is suitable for you, you'll begin a programme of activities while still in hospital to prepare for the prosthesis.

 Before a prosthetic limb is fitted, the skin covering your stump may be made less sensitive (known as desensitisation).
-This will make the prosthetic more comfortable to wear.
+This will make the prosthesis more comfortable to wear.

 - gently tapping the skin with a face cloth

-- using compression bandages to help reduce swelling and prevent a build-up of fluid inside and around your stump
+- using compression bandages to help reduce swelling and prevent a build-up of fluid inside and around the stump

 - rubbing and pulling the skin around your bone to prevent excessive scarring

-Your physiotherapist will teach you a range of exercises to strengthen the muscles in your remaining limb and improve your general energy levels, so you're able to cope better with the demands of an artificial limb.
+Your physiotherapist will teach you exercises to strengthen the muscles in your remaining limb and improve your general energy levels, so you're able to cope better with the demands of an artificial limb.

-Depending on what's available in your local area, it can be several months before you get your first appointment with a prosthetist (specialist in prosthetic limbs).
+Depending on what's available in your local area, it can be several months before you get your first appointment with a prosthetist.